 Introduction to Conjunctions

-This lexicon illustrates various conjunctions, words like dóó (and), doodaii (or), ndi (but), háálá (because), and others.
-Conjunctions combine two or more sentences or phrases into a single sentence or phrase.
+This Saad Dílzin lexicon illustrates various conjunctions, words like dóó (and), doodaii (or), ndi (but), háálá (because), and others.
+The term we use for a word that holds constituents together is conjunction (zaatą’ii).
+Conjunctions combine two or more sentences, phrases, or words into a single sentence or phrase.
 Each conjunction has its own meaning.

 This lexicon is mainly focused on coordination, but it includes other expressions that can connect two sentences (like yę́ędą́ą́’).
-It is sometimes difficult to distinguish conjunctions from adverbs, and it is sometimes difficult to distinguish coordination from subordination.
+It is sometimes difficult to distinguish conjunctions from adverbs.

-Sometimes adverbs appear with conjunctions, and they influence the meaning of the conjunction.
+Sometimes adverbs appear with conjunctions, and they influence or modify the meaning of the conjunction.

 listenloadingplaying